 Rebuilding Construction and the Built Environment sector qualifications in Wales

-EAL are proud to be a part of a monumental revolution in the delivery of Construction and Built Environment sector related qualifications in Wales.
+EAL is proud to be a part of a monumental revolution in the delivery of Construction and Built Environment sector related qualifications in Wales.

 As part of a consortium with City & Guilds, we are reshaping and reframing the existing methods of training and learning within the sector.
 Taking a streamlined approach, the current selection of qualifications will be simplified from hundreds of qualifications down to eight new ones.